310mc/https-310mc.github.io-tl/source/_posts/tropical/transform.md

 {% endbubble %}

 {% bubble Midori blushshocked %}
 Huh!?
-“Tropical Island Troppeys” agreed to collab with us…!?
+‘Tropical Troppeys’ agreed to collab with us…!?

 They’ll perform with us in the live show!?
 Ahh, I’m so glad…!
 {% endbubble %}